Species Pepsis menechma - Elegant Tarantula-hawk Wasp

 Summer-early fall.
 June-September (North Carolina).

-(dead link) from Univ.
-California, Riverside, says that Pepsis
+from the Univ.
+California, Riverside, which states that Pepsis

 Vardy (2005) states that there are no prey records for Pepsis menechma and closely-related species.